actions/toolkit/docs/commands.md

 Running `$FOO` in a future step will now return `BAR`

-For multiline strings, you may use the heredoc style syntax with your choice of delimeter.
+For multiline strings, you may use a heredoc style syntax with your choice of delimeter.
 In the below example, we use `EOF`
 ```
 steps:
   - name: Set the value